February 22, 2019

 Rental fee: $5 for two hours

-We have a range of sizes (limited quantities) of speed skates.
+We have a range of adult and children sized speed skates and

 REQUEST FOR VOLUNTEERS